Troy Deeney: Immediate Premier League return and final games

 Deeney made his final appearance for Watford as a 78th-minute substitute, replacing Ken Sema in a 2–0 away loss to Brighton & Hove Albion on 21 August.

 On 30 August 2021, Deeney left Watford as a free agent after eleven years with the club; he had made 419 appearances for the team and scored 140 goals.
-He left the club as their all-time top scorer in the Premier League with 47 goals and ranks fourth for most goals scored for Watford in all competitions, behind Luther Blissett (186), Tommy Barnett (163) and Ross Jenkins (142).
+He left the club as their top scorer in the Premier League with 47 goals and ranks fourth for most goals scored for Watford in all competitions, behind Luther Blissett (186), Tommy Barnett (163) and Ross Jenkins (142).

 Birmingham City

-On 30 August 2021, Deeney signed a two-year contract with Birmingham City, the team he has supported since childhood.
+On 30 August 2021, Deeney signed a two-year contract with Birmingham City, the team he had supported since childhood.
 He made his debut, as a 67th-minute substitute for Lukas Jutkiewicz in a 2–0 home victory over Derby County on 10 September, and five days later scored his first Birmingham goal, a late penalty in a 4–1 loss at home to Fulham.
+Over the two years he spent with Birmingham, he scored 11 goals from 56 appearances in all competitions, and was appointed club captain in January 2022.
+He was one of six senior professionals released at the end of the 2022–23 season.